 As a guideline, most piston engines, regardless of compression ratio, will require anywhere from 8-20 degrees of advance when the engine is idling.
-Rotary engines require little or no timing at idle (some even idle with negative advance!), so an ignition advance of zero may work best at low engine speeds.
 Less timing makes the combustion process occur later, and thus makes the exhaust temperatures higher.
 It also usually makes an engine idle somewhat rough.
 If your exhaust manifold is glowing red at idle, you know one thing: there is not enough timing.
 NO_x emissions will typically be low with too little timing.
 More timing makes the combustion process occur sooner, and will decrease exhaust temperature.
 It also makes an engine idle smoother.
 NO_x emissions will rise with too much timing.